hbs-rcs/hbsgrid-docs/docs/tutorials/scaling-work.md

     pool_process.py
     ```

-    Once your script is ready, you may run it with **5 cores** by
+    Once your script is ready, you may run it with **5 cores** by making it executable via `chmod a+x ./code.sh`, and then submitting/running the job run by entering:
-    entering:

     `bsub -n 5 ./code.sh`